 Taxation on the Group's products in the countries in which it operates is comprised of different taxes specific to each jurisdiction, such as excise and other indirect taxes (such as value-added tax ("VAT")).
 In many jurisdictions, these taxes make up a large proportion of the cost of beer charged to consumers.
 Increases in excise and other indirect taxes applicable to the Group's products either on an absolute basis or relative to the levels applicable to other beverages tend to adversely affect the Group's revenue or margins.
 These increases also adversely affect the affordability of the Group's products and its profitability.
-In recent years, South Africa, Brazil and Peru, among others, increased beer excise taxes.
+In recent years, South Africa, Brazil and India, among others, increased beer excise taxes.
 Tax increases can result in significant price increases and have a significant impact on the Group's sales of beer.
-See "Risk Factors -Negative publicity, perceived health risks, failure to provide safe working environments and associated government regulation may harm the Group's business".
+See "Risk Factors -Negative publicity regarding perceived health risks, failure to provide safe working environments and associated government regulation may harm the Group's business".

 In addition to excise taxes, additional charges may be levied in relation to tax stamps and other forms of fiscal marking.
-In the last year, the Group has seen a strong pressure to introduce costly and ineffective fiscal marking systems in several African markets.
-The cost of these marking schemes could adversely affect the Issuer's business in the relevant countries (including profitability).
+In recent years, the Group has seen a strong pressure to introduce costly and ineffective fiscal marking systems in several African markets.
+The cost of these marking schemes could adversely affect the Group's business in the relevant countries (including their profitability).

 In addition to excise and other indirect duties, the Group is subject to income and other taxes in the countries in which it operates.
-There can be no assurance that the operations of the Group's breweries and other facilities will not become subject to increased taxation by local, national or foreign authorities or that the Group and its subsidiaries will not become subject to higher corporate income tax rates or to new or modified taxation regulations and requirements.
-For example, in response to the increasing globalisation and digitalisation of trade and business operations, the Organisation for Economic Co-operation and Development ("OECD") is working on proposals for international tax reform as an extension of its base erosion and profit shifting project.
-Changes in tax treaties, the introduction of new legislation, updates to existing legislation, or changes to regulatory interpretations of existing legislation as a result of these or similar proposals could impose additional taxes on businesses and increase the complexity, burden and cost of tax compliance in countries where the Group operates.
+There can be no assurance that the operations of the Group's breweries and other facilities will not become subject to increased taxation by local, national or foreign authorities or that the Group and its subsidiaries will not become subject to higher corporate income tax rates or to new or modified taxation regulations and requirements, including potential changes in Brazil.
+For example, in response to the increasing globalisation and digitalisation of trade and business operations, the Organisation for Economic Co-operation and Development ("OECD") has been working on international tax reform as an extension of its base erosion and profit shifting project.
+The reform initiative incorporates a two-pillar approach: Pillar One, which is focused on the re-allocation of some of the taxable profits of multinational enterprises to the markets where consumers are located; and Pillar Two, which is focused on establishing a global minimum corporate taxation rate.
+In December 2022 the EU Council announced that EU Member States had reached an agreement to implement the minimum tax component (Pillar Two) of the OECD's global international tax reform initiative effective 1 January 2024.
+EU Member States are now obliged to adopt these new rules into their domestic legislation by no later than 31 December 2023.

+Furthermore, on 16 August 2022, U.S. President Biden approved the Inflation Reduction Act (the "IRA"), whereunder U.S. companies that report over USD 1 billion in profits to shareholders are subject to a 15% minimum tax based on book income.
+Changes in tax treaties, the introduction of new legislation or updates to existing legislation in countries in which the Group operates, or changes to regulatory interpretations of existing legislation as a result of the OECD tax reform initiatives, the IRA or similar proposals could impose additional taxes on businesses and increase the complexity, burden and cost of tax compliance in countries where the Group operates.